Ptujec/LaunchBar/Zotero-Actions/README.md

 This action also allows you to quickly look up items in the Zotero app.
 This way, you can quickly edit an item or perform other tasks that you cannot currently do within the action itself.

-Note: This will always open Zotero, but it may fail to select the item on the first attempt if Zotero is not running previously.
+**Note**: This will always open Zotero, but it may fail to select the item on the first attempt if Zotero is not running previously.
 This is a limitation of Zotero.
 In this case, use the action again once Zotero is running.

 #### 5) Cite and Link

 Cite and Link offers a short citation (e.g. `(Buckingham & Goodall, 2019)`) and a link to the item in Zotero.
 By default, the citation is pasted in the front document and the link is copied to the clipboard.
 You can also choose to paste a citation including the link as rich text or in markdown format by going to settings and selecting your preferred format.
 Select the action and then press `option` + `return`.

-Note: This action's citation function might not yet be all you need to compose a paper, primarily because it does not yet support custom citation styles.
+**Note**: This action's citation function might not yet be all you need to compose a paper, primarily because it does not yet support custom citation styles.
 Nevertheless, it should be a great help during research, especially when adding links back to the item in Zotero, which can help you locate the correct sources easily, regardless of where you store your research notes.

 #### 6) 🪄 The Magic Title Item